Gottlieb Stäuble: International career

 Stäuble was called up for the Swiss national team in the 1950–51 season.
 However, his only short appearance for them was for 15 minutes as he was substituted in for Hans-Peter Friedländer in October 1950 in front of almost 24,000 spectators in the Stadion Rankhof in Basel during a friendly against the Netherlands for the last quarter of an hour.
 He helped his FC Basel teammate René Bader to complete the Swiss 7–5 victory.

 Private life

 After his career as an active footballer Stäuble returned to his home town Basel.
 As a trained businessman, he worked 30 years for the Cardinal Brewery in Rheinfelden.
 Stäuble was married twice.
 Together with his first wife Angelina they had two daughters.
 His younger daughter Claudine Stäuble also entered into top-class sport.
 She played handball with the then series champions ATV Basel-Stadt.
 She won four Swiss titles with them in the Spar Premium League.
+Three days before his 86th birthday, Gottlieb “Godi” Stäuble died at home in Basel on 24 April 2015.